 Butt Monkey: Those poor, poor Leos.
 Funnily, data specs shows that it's actually quite an impressive suit performance-wise, and even in-universe it's shown as being highly adaptable for practically any fighting environment with a simple change in gear.
 Shame that doesn't mean much when all of your enemies tend to be Gundams or mobile dolls that massively outclass it.

 Captain Obvious: "Lieutenant Colonel Lady Une!
 Gundam still attacking on the ship!"

-Caught The Heart On Her Sleeve: In the Blind Target manga side story (whose story is written by series scenario/scriptwriter Akemi Omode) this happens.
+Caught the Heart on Her Sleeve: This happen in the Blind Target manga (written by series scenario/scriptwriter Akemi Omode).
 Relena tells Heero that though she knows he's a strong person, she wishes he'd let her worry for him more and turns to leave.
 Cue Heero grabbing her sleeve and pulling her in for what is implied to be an offscreen kiss.

 Cool Starship: Although Wing was quite scarce in iconic vessels compared to other series, it nonetheless introduced the Peacemillion - arguably the largest starship in the entirety of the franchise with an overall wingspan of 3000 meters.
 Definitely not something to sneeze at.